alphabet-union-jp/alphabet-union-jp.github.io/en.md

 ## 11/14 Notification from the Labor Bureau of Illegal Conduct
 We have received notification from the Labor Bureau regarding the layoff conducted on March 2nd.
 Following our request for guidance submitted to the Labor Bureau on May 25th, they acknowledged illegal actions and provided guidance(1).
 The union's claim involved illegal pressure to resign, exceeding the legal framework for suggesting retirement, especially towards employees on maternity or paternity leave.
 The Labor Bureau did not disclose specific details of the recognized illegal actions.
 They reported that they would administer administrative guidance(1) and, if no improvement is seen within a certain period, would issue a correction recommendation(2).
-Currently, under the mediation of the Labor Bureau, negotiations for a settlement are underway.
+Currently, under the mediation of the Labor Bureau, negotiations for a settlement are underway......[Read Full History](labor_bureau_layoff_en.md)

-We understand this as a testament to the Labor Bureau acknowledging the public interest and support shown through signatures and other means.
-Here is the message from the impacted employee.

----
-Faced with a shocking situation while caring for a 2-month-old baby, I decided to make this fact public, driven by the desire for a more work-friendly society.

-With 16,586 astonishing signatures received, we have reached this point thanks to the support of many people.

-I am sincerely grateful to everyone.

----
-The Labor Bureau investigates only cases that have been submitted.
-Without an application, similar cases will not automatically receive remedial measures.
-If you are facing difficulties due to being encouraged to retire, please consult with a labor union or the Labor Bureau.

-Furthermore, we believe that cases like this are undesirable for both employees and companies.
-Preventing such cases is one of the roles of collective bargaining.
-However, the company has neglected and refused this collective bargaining.
-To prevent such unfortunate situations, please be informed about [the application for relief to the Labor Commission](https://alphabet-union-jp.github.io/en.html#union-activity-about-lack-of-explanation-on-the-layoff) regarding refusal of collective bargaining.

 (1) Administrative Guidance(行政指導): In Japan, this is a process where government agencies advise or suggest how company should comply with laws.
 (2) Correction Recommendation(是正勧告): This is a more formal step.
 If a company doesn't follow the administrative guidance, the government agance may issue a correction recommendation.
 This is a formal request to change practices or correct legal violations.